Change Point Detection on A Separable Model for Dynamic Networks: Network Statistics in Experiments

 \section{Network Statistics in Experiments}

 In this section, we provide the formulations of the network statistics used in the simulation and real data experiments.
 The network statistics of interest are chosen from the extensive list in \texttt{ergm} \citep{ergm_package}, an R library for network analysis.
-Tables \ref{NetStatsFormation} and \ref{NetStatsDissolution} display the formulations of network statistics used in the respective formation and dissolution models of our method for $t = 2, \dots, T$.
-Moreover, Table \ref{NetStatsCompetitor} displays the formulations of network statistics used in the competitor methods for $t = 1, \dots, T$.
+Tables \ref{tbl:NetStats} displays the formulations of network statistics used in the respective formation and dissolution models of our method for $t = 2, \dots, T$ and the formulations of network statistics used in the competitor methods for $t = 1, \dots, T$.
 The formulations are referred to directed networks, and those for undirected networks are similar.

 \end{appendix}